AdobeDocs/journey-optimizer.en/help/using/sms/sms-configuration.md

 ### Sinch {#sinch-api}

-To configure Sinch with Journey Optimizer, follow these steps:
+To configure your SMS/MMS provider with Journey Optimizer, follow these steps:

 1. In the left rail, browse to **[!UICONTROL Administration]** > **[!UICONTROL Channels]** and select the **[!UICONTROL API Credentials]** menu.
 Click the **[!UICONTROL Create new API credentials]** button.